Here are some effective tips that will help Assistants with the day to day task of managing their Executive’s schedule.

-Quite often, you will be asked to find time for a meeting that may or may not happen.
+You will often be asked to find time for a meeting that may or may not happen.

-To create effective Calendar Management for Executive Assistants, It is well worth putting a ‘holding’ meeting in your Executive’s diary but do ensure you set yourself a reminder to confirm the meeting or delete it from the calendar.
+To create effective Calendar Management for Executive Assistants, It is well worth putting a ‘holding’ meeting in your Executive’s diary.
+Do ensure you set yourself a reminder to confirm the meeting or delete it from the calendar.

-Before confirming a meeting in the calendar always look at what your Executive has scheduled either side of the meeting.
+Before confirming a meeting in the calendar, always look at what your Executive has scheduled on either side of the meeting.